Synthetic Drugs Overview

 The fact that they may be cheaper to produce may also contribute to increased abuse and overdose.
 Ongoing chemical changes may also lead to emerging risks and side effects.
 Since these are often created by people without a clinical background, their chemical makeup may largely be unknown with no benchmark available for their potency.

-Getting Help: Synthetic Drugs Addiction Recovery
+Synthetic Drugs Addiction Recovery at Riverwalk Ranch

 It can be difficult to determine what substances a person has been regularly taking when they abuse synthetic drugs.
 This makes treatment more difficult, requiring an individualized approach.
 Clinical supervised detox can create a safe space for patients to eliminate the drugs while carefully treating the unexpected withdrawal effects that may ensue.
 Detox combined with mental health treatment can provide a multifaceted system of support meant to help the individual avoid relapse and learn to live without synthetic drugs.